 - provides staff and volunteers of the service with access to a free flu vaccination on an annual basis.
 Vaccinations can be offered either:

 - directly, for example, with vaccinations provided on site; or

 - indirectly, for example, making arrangements for staff to be able to access a vaccine at a local chemist or general practitioner.

 - actively promotes the benefits of an annual vaccination for their staff and volunteers, and for the health outcomes of care recipients.

 - keeps records of the number of staff that receive a flu vaccination each year (whether or not under the approved provider’s flu vaccination scheme).

 Under the Aged Care Act 1997 and the Quality of Care Principles 2014, Government subsidised providers of residential aged care are required to comply with the Accreditation Standards.
 The Standards require providers to have an effective infection control program in place.
 The Standards also require services to have systems in place to identify and ensure compliance with all relevant legislation and regulatory requirements.

-Residential aged care providers will also need to demonstrate how they have promoted and informed their staff and volunteers of the benefits of vaccination and the steps taken to encourage staff to receive a vaccination.
+Residential aged care providers also need to demonstrate how they have promoted and informed their staff and volunteers of the benefits of vaccination and the steps taken to encourage staff to receive a vaccination.
 It is also a requirement to maintain records related to their vaccination program, including the number of staff who have received the flu vaccination.
-Should a provider fail to meet an expected outcome the Quality Agency will notify the Department of Health who will then consider whether to take any regulatory action.
+Should a provider fail to meet an expected outcome the Commission will notify the Department of Health who will then consider whether to take any regulatory action.